WindowsAzure-TrainingKit/HOL-IntroSQLDatabase/HOL.md

 <a name="Ex4Task4" />
 #### Task 4 - Connecting to SQL Database Using OLEDB ####

-In this task, you will create a class that inherits from the **SQLAzureConnectionDemo** class and implements the methods for connecting to SQL Database using OLEDB.
+In this task, you will create a class that inherits from the **SQLDatabaseConnectionDemo** class and implements the methods for connecting to SQL Database using OLEDB.

 1. Add a new class to the project named **OleDbConnectionDemo**.
 To do this, right-click the **ConnectDemoApp** project in **Solution** **Explorer** and select **Add** | **Class**.
 In the **Add** **New** **Item** dialog, make sure to select the **Class** template and set the name to **OleDbConnectionDemo.cs**.